espectro93/dapr-pub-sub/HOWTO.md

 # Install DAPR with development components (Redis + Zipkin)
 dapr init -k --dev

-# Verify DAPR system is running
+# Verify DAPR system is running (wait for all pods to be ready)
 kubectl get pods -n dapr-system
 ```